 When you're trying to build a healthy community among your residents, it can be hard to know where to start.
 Deciding the correct strategy, planning and preparation requires time, but these 4 steps will help you get going.

-A place with a strong sense of community may encourage people to stay in their homes, even if they would otherwise be inclined to move, e.g. moving closer to a work place, because they feel a close tie to the other members of this community.
+A place where there is a strong sense of community can affect your tenants' decision to stay, even if they would otherwise have considered moving (for example, closer to their workplace) because they feel a close connection with other members of the community.